-ASEP Accountability Indicator Measure Minimum Performance Standard Use in 2016- 2017 For students on internship and clinical teaching, percentage of candidates who completed an internship or clinical teaching who receive required field observations of required duration.
-95% Report only 4b.
-Quality of field supervision Percentage of candidates who completed an internship or clinical teaching who rate field supervision as Always or Almost Always providing the components of structural guidance and support.
-85% Report only 5.
-Satisfaction of new teachers Percentage of teachers who report that they were Sufficiently Prepared or Well Prepared by their EPP at the end of their first year of teaching.
-Indicator under development
+ASEP Accountability Indicator Measure Minimum Performance Standard Use in 2014 2015 and 2015 2016 Percent of completers passing certification examinations Pass rate for certification examinations.
+80% To determine accreditation status Principal appraisal of first-year teachers Percentage of first-year teachers designated as Sufficiently Prepared or Well Prepared.
+Not yet established by TEA Included in ASEP reports Improvement in student achievement Achievement and achievement growth of students taught by teachers in first 3 years.
+Indicator under development 4a.
+Frequency and duration of field observations Percentage of candidates who completed an internship who receive required field observations of required duration.
+95% Included in ASEP reports 4b.
+Quality of field supervision Percentage of candidates who completed an internship who rate field supervision as Always or Almost Always providing the components of structural guidance and support.
+Not yet established by TEA Included in ASEP reports Satisfaction of new teachers Percentage of teachers who report that they were Sufficiently Prepared or Well Prepared by their EPP at the end of their first year of teaching.
+Indicator und er development